gridcoin-community/Gridcoin-Site/wiki/faq.md

 ---
 ### What is Manual Reward Claim (MRC)?

-Manual Reward Claim (MRC) is a feature in the official Gridcoin wallet [release version 5.4.0.0](https://github.com/gridcoin-community/Gridcoin-Research/releases/tag/5.4.0.0).
-When you earn BOINC credits in solo crunching mode, you will soon accumulate GRC that is owed to you.
+Manual Reward Claim (MRC) is a feature in v5.4.0.0.
+When you earn BOINC credits in solo crunching mode, you accumulate owed Gridcoin.
 This GRC doesn't exist yet and you can claim it via two methods, staking or MRC.

 MRC allows a user to claim their owed GRC without the requirement of having a large amount of GRC to stake it (like in previous versions).

 MRC was made to solve the issue of new users being unable to claim rewards without either acquiring GRC first or using a pool.
+Note that you have to pay a small amount of GRC as a fee for using the MRC service.

 ---
 ### If I have enough GRC to stake, do I need to use MRC?